FrankLoud/FinancialServicesCloud/FSCObjects.md

   * Person Account Object Model **[Recommended Version]**
 * Financial Service Cloud started providing support for Person Account in Spring '18
 * All the custom objects related to Financial Services Cloud will have **FinServ** Prefix in their object names
+* Out of the Box, there are total of 22 Custom Objects which are available as part of FSC.
+* Five Std.
+Objects Include: Person Account, Contact, Opportunities, Groups, Leads.

 ## FSC Functional Data Model at A Glance